 Then it was the Sideshow Collectibles booth.
 One word – wow.
 It was so great to see these in person, I always saw pictures online and then saw the price and always thought – I’ll pass…..
 But now that I’ve seen them in person, I am definitely going to get one.
 Each and every one is absolutely stunning.

 I then wondered over to the comic stall section, where I found this guy – Neal Adams.
 I had been eyeing up the Action Comics #1000 cover of his for a while now, especially because I’m on a hunt for all covers.
 With this one added, and signed might I add… I now have four left to get.

+Thank you for reading about my experience at Preview Night for SDCC.
 Stay tuned for my experience on Day 1!